-5 nautical miles south of Port Sudan, the Towartit Reef nestles close to the mainland coast.
-Basically, this is a reef group consisting of a large number of small individual reefs.
+5 nautical miles south of Port Sudan, Towartit Reef nestles close to the mainland coast.
+It is basically a group of reefs consisting of a large number of small individual reefs.

-Towartit Reef is 18 nautical miles long from north to south and 9 nautical miles wide from west to east.
-There are no exact nautical maps of the area and part of the reef group has not yet been mapped.
-For this reason, too, it has become a cemetery for numerous ships.
-Wreck enthusiasts will get their money's worth here.
+Towartit Reef is 18 nautical miles long in the north-south direction and has a width of 9 nautical miles in the west-east direction.
+There are no accurate nautical charts of the area and part of the reef group has not yet been charted.
+This is another reason why it has become a graveyard for numerous ships.
+Wreck lovers will get their money's worth here.

-There are marine signs on several reefs in the north to warn the ships of shallows on the way to Port Sudan.
-A dive site is just south of the northernmost sea mark.
+On several reefs in the north there are sea marks to warn ships of shallows on their way to Port Sudan.
+One dive site is located just south of the northernmost seamark.

-Shielded from a long reef in the east and two small reefs in the west and south, you can anchor there.
+Shielded by a long reef to the east and two small reefs to the west and south, it is possible to anchor there.

-In the interior, the sea floor sinks to a depth of 9 to 22 meters.
+On the inside the seabed drops to a depth of 9 to 22 meters.
 On the outside near the northern tip, the bottom drops steeply to 80 meters.